Skip to Content

 Cons

-• Struggles with established plants that have thick, deep roots
+• Struggles with deep roots or large, tough plants

 8. Tuff Guard Kink Proof Garden Hose